nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

   </TabItem>
 </Tabs>

-Let's understand the dashboard plots `Task Stream`, `Progress`, and `Cluster map`.
+Let's open and understand the dashboard plots `Task Stream`, `Progress`, and `Cluster map`.

-The colors and the interpretation would differ based on the computation we choose.
+Most colors and the interpretation would differ based on the computation you choose.
+However, some colors like red always indicate inter-worker communication and data transfer.

-Each of the computation you submit to Dask (you will learn more in the next section) in split into multiple tasks for parallel execution.
+Each of the computation you submit to Dask (you will learn more in the next section) is split into multiple tasks for parallel execution.

-From the progress bar we see 4 distinct colors associated with different computation.
+In the `Progress` plot, we see the distinct colors associated with different tasks to complete the overall computation.
+These colors remain consistent throughout the dashboard plots.

-Under task stream (a streaming plot) each row represents a thread and the small rectangles within are the individual tasks.
+In the `Task Stream` (a streaming plot) each row represents a thread (a Dask worker can have multiple threads) and the small rectangles within are the individual tasks.

-The Cluster map shows the Dask scheduler at the center, with the active Dask workers around it.
+The `Cluster Map` shows the Dask scheduler at the center in a purple circle, with the active Dask workers around it in yellow circles.
-It is a convenient way to visualize Adaptive scaling, and ensure new workers are being spun-up and shut-down based on workflow demand.
+This diagram is a convenient way to visualize Adaptive scaling, and ensure new workers are being spun-up and shut-down based on workflow demand.

 Check out the [Dask Documentation on the dashboard plots](https://docs.dask.org/en/stable/dashboard.html) for more information.
 Keep the dashboard plots open for the following computations!